fwibisono87/youtubedl/README.md

 # Fwibisono87's Youtube Downloader!
-#>Python3 is required :D
+**Python3 is required**
-This python project allows you to download Youtube/Facebook videos, with maximum quality!
+#This python project allows you to download Youtube/Facebook videos, with maximum quality!
 You can use ether terminal or file input.
 If you want to use file input, modify the 'input.txt' file!

 #Attention LINUX/MacOS users!